CNL Wiki

 • Selecting “Merlin” or “24” will take you to the run parameters pop up.

-• Selecting “Other” will produce another pop up where you can select which video file to play, after which the run parameters pop up will appear.
+• Selecting “Other video” will produce another pop up where you can select which video file to play, after which the run parameters pop up will appear.

 Run parameters pop up #